jotismoore/norlux/app/markdown/services-guarantee.md

 ### Guarantee
 * * *

-If part of the design doesn't meet your expectations, we will put it right free of charge.
+If any part of the design doesn't meet your expectations, we will put it right free of charge.